winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 - A Flyio account to deploy the preview environments
 - A Cloud.Table to store different data:
   - The registered users
-  - The Wing Cloud projects and their config
+  - The connected GitHub repositories
-  - The related Flyio projects
+  - The related Flyio projects and environments

 #### Process: Sign Up and Sign In